crosslandwa/wac.scheduling/README.md

 const context = new window.AudioContext(),
     Scheduling = require('wac.scheduling')(context);

-//-----SCHEDULE AN EVENT-----
+//-----SCHEDULE AN EVENT RELATIVE TO NOW-----
-// pass a callback to occur at some point in the future
+// pass a callback to occur at some point relative in the future let when = 3000 // occur 3s from now Scheduling.inTheFuture(() => { /* your callback */ }, when); // when must be either a number, or an object that implements .toMs() and returns a time expressed in milliseconds

+//-----WHEN IS NOW?-----
+// get the current time in milliseconds

+Scheduling.nowMs();

+//-----SCHEDULE AN EVENT AT AN ABSOLUTE TIME-----
+// pass a callback to occur at some exact point in time

+let when = Scheduling.nowMs() + 2000; // schedule 2s from now
-Scheduling.inTheFuture(() => { /* your callback */ }, when); // when must be either a number, or an object that implements .toMs() and returns a time expressed in milliseconds
+Scheduling.atATime(() => { /* your callback */ }, when); // when must be either a number, or an object that implements .toMs() and returns a time expressed in milliseconds

 //-----REPEATING EVENTS-----
 // have a callback called now, and repeatedly every X ms until told to stop